blockjon/octopus/README.md

 Example Use Cases:
 ------------------

-1) Speed: Elegantly Store All Data In Memcache
+1) Speed: Easily Store All Models In A Database And Also In Memcache

-Easily configure Octopus to store a copy of all of your models in Memcache.
-You can then configure your Reads to try to first load a model from Memcache and to only then use the database as your fallback data access strategy.
+Easily configure Octopus to store a copy of all of your models in both a database and also Memcache.
+You can then configure your read operations to first attempt pulling from Memcache and to only subsequently use the database as a fallback data access strategy.

 2) Robustness: Keep System Up Even If Database Goes Down

-If your database goes down, Octopus can keep your system up.
-Configure your Octopus settings to first write to Memcache, then to a journaled log file, and finally to the database.
+During a database outage, Octopus can keep your system up.
+Configure Octopus to first write to Database (with a special backup strategy of journaled log) and then Memcache and the 2nd strategy.
 During a database outage, models are still written to Memcache and your journaled change log.
-This means the Read requests are able to find their data.
-Later, when the database recovers, you can replay the changes in the journaled log file which causes the database to advance to the correct current state.
+This means the read requests are able to find their data during the database outage.
+Later, when the database recovers, you can replay the changes in the journaled log file which causes your database to advance to the correct current state.

 3) Easy Migration Between Databases